Adam-T-Wright/test/README.md

 CommandLineRunner).
 I don't believe this should cause any issues, but if you do run into any at the database level this may be relevant.

-Additionally, in the brief two services are discussed.
+In the brief two services are discussed.
 One is the location service that takes a customer id and returns a location id.
 The other is the catalogue service that takes a location id and returns products available for the location with that id.
 The backend has